ActianCorp/integration-platform-docs/docs/dataconnect/data-quality.md

 ---
-title: Data Quality
+title: Introduction to Data Quality
 ---

-# Data Quality
+# Introduction to Data Quality

 ...